Album fact sheet

 Although it faced initial hurdles, this album made a significant impact on the music scene.
 The album's distinct blend of genres and innovative sound design set the stage for future pop albums.
 Ace of Base's commitment to pushing boundaries and experimenting with their music continues to inspire musicians today.

 In conclusion, this album is more than just a pop album.
 It's a testament to Ace of Base's resilience, creativity, and commitment to their craft.
-Despite initial setbacks, the band managed to create an album that resonated with audiences and left a lasting impression on the world of pop music.
+Despite initial setbacks, the band created an album that resonated with audiences and left a lasting impression on pop music.

 - What is the significance of the album "Cruel Summer"?